RTXteam/RTX-KG2/README.md

     source <(curl -s https://raw.githubusercontent.com/RTXteam/RTX/master/code/kg2/ec2-setup-remote-instance.sh)

-For instructions for installing Docker on MacOS, see [macos-docker-notes.md](macos-docker-notes.md).

 You will be prompted to enter the path to your AWS PEM file and the hostname of your AWS instance.
 The script should then initiate a `bash` session on the remote instance.
 Within that `bash` session, continue to follow the instructions